 - (Optional) The night before, soak the chickpeas (3/4 cups dried will expand to 2 cups) in water and a splash of apple cider vinegar.

-- This helps break down the phytic acid naturally present, and it helps lower the less pleasant side effects of bean consumption.
+- The vinegar helps break down the phytic acid that is naturally present, and it helps lower the less pleasant side effects of bean consumption.
 You following me?

 - Drain and rinse soaked chickpeas.

 - Add to the Instant Pot and add just enough water to cover the chickpeas (about 2 cups or so).

 - Cook for 45 minutes at high pressure in the Instant Pot.